 Understanding Stock Options

-Disclaimer: this post contains my current best understanding of topics at a level appropriate for myself.
-I make no guarantees on correctness
+Disclaimer: this post contains my current best understanding of topics, I am not an expert and make no guarantees

 A stock option gives the owner of the option the ability to purchase a given stock at a given purchase price.
 This process is known as “exercising” an option.
 Stock option grants are commonly given to startup employees, and contain 4 main pieces of information.